rasitayaz/flutter-pie-menu/README.md

 );
 ```

-If you need to do something when the menu is toggled, use `onToggle` callback of `PieMenu`, or `onMenuToggle` callback of `PieCanvas`.
+If you need to perform actions when the menu is toggled, use the `onToggle` callback of `PieMenu` or the `onMenuToggle` callback of `PieCanvas`.

 ```dart
 PieMenu(